 What is the incarnation?
 What is the difference between the incarnate Christ and the prophets and apostles used by God?

-Question: It is clear that of the Lord in the last days is the incarnation here to do the work of judgment.
+Question: It is clear that the of the Lord in the last days is the incarnation here to do the work of judgment.
 But we don’t understand the truth of the incarnation and so are easily deceived by the rumors and falsities of the CCP government and the pastors and elders of the religious world.
-As a result, we will treat as merely a man and even resist and blaspheme Him.
+As a result, we will treat God incarnate as merely a man and even resist and blaspheme Him.
 Thus, I wish to ask you about the truth of the incarnation.
 What is the incarnation?
 What is the difference between the incarnate Christ and the prophets and apostles used by God?

 Answer: It is a key issue.
-The reason why many are still unable to accept ’s work in the last days is that they get caught up on this point!
+The reason why many are still unable to accept Almighty God’s work in the last days is that they get caught up on this point!
 If people don’t understand the truth of the incarnation, they may easily fall prey to the rumors and falsities of the CCP government and the pastors and elders of the religious world who would lead people to believe that Almighty God is just an ordinary person and fail to acknowledge that Almighty God is the incarnation of God.
 Since this is a very crucial issue, we ought to commune on this point.
 As for the question of what is the incarnation and what is Christ, you could say this is a mystery of the truth that no believers understand.
-Though believers for thousands of years have known that the Lord is the incarnate God, no one understands the incarnation and the actual substance of the incarnation.
+Though believers for thousands of years have known that the Lord Jesus is the incarnate God, no one understands the incarnation and the actual substance of the incarnation.
 Only now that Almighty God of the last days has come, has this aspect of the mystery of the truth been revealed to man.
 Let’s see how Almighty God puts it.
 Almighty God says, “The meaning of incarnation is that God appears in the flesh, and He comes to work among man of His creation in the image of a flesh.
 So, for God to be incarnated, He must first be flesh, flesh with normal humanity; this, at the very least, must be true.
 In fact, the implication of God’s incarnation is that God lives and works in the flesh, God in His very essence becomes flesh, becomes a man.”

 “The Christ with normal humanity is a flesh in which the Spirit is realized, possessing normal humanity, normal sense, and human thought.
 ‘Being realized’ means God becoming man, the Spirit becoming flesh; to put it plainly, it is when God Himself inhabits a flesh with normal humanity, and through it expresses His divine work—this is what it means to be realized, or incarnated.”